Double Robust Variance Estimation with Parametric Working Models: Introduction

-This paper demonstrates how M-estimation can be applied for AIPW estimators and TMLE to obtain doubly robust point \textit{and} variance estimators.
-In Section \ref{sec:methods}, three common doubly robust estimators are described along with two approaches for inference: the influence function based variance estimator and M-estimation paired with the empirical sandwich variance estimator.
-Estimators are applied to data from the Improving Pregnancy Outcomes with Progesterone (IPOP) trial to estimate the average causal effect of anemia on birth weight in Section \ref{sec:example}.
-The doubly robust property of the empirical sandwich variance estimator is demonstrated in a simulation study and is contrasted with the performance of the influence function based variance estimator in Section \ref{sec:sims}.
+This paper demonstrates how M-estimation and the nonparametric bootstrap can be applied with AIPW estimators and TMLE to obtain doubly robust point \textit{and} variance estimators with parametric working models.
+In Section \ref{sec:methods}, three common doubly robust estimators are described along with three approaches for inference: the influence function based variance estimator, the empirical sandwich variance estimator, and the nonparametric bootstrap.
+Estimators are applied to IPOP data in Section \ref{sec:example}.
+In Section \ref{sec:sims}, the doubly robust properties of the empirical sandwich variance estimator and the nonparametric bootstrap are demonstrated in a simulation study and are contrasted with the performance of the influence function based variance estimator.
 The benefits and limitations of each variance estimation approach are discussed in Section \ref{sec:discussion}.
-R code for implementing each of the doubly robust estimators is provided on GitHub.